Solving A Washer Backing Up Into A Sink: 9 Easy Steps

 • If you find any blockages, use a drain snake or plumber’s auger to clear them out.

-However, if there is something reducing water drain from the washer, it won’t fill up the sink as there is a blockage in the washer or line or drain line.
+However, if there is something reducing water drainage from the washer, it will fill up the sink.

 • Clear any dishes or objects from the sink to access the drain.